devanshdesai/PredictingHousePrices/README.md

 * Model the data using Lasso, Ridge Regression, KNN, and other models you can think of
 * Get the MSEs and try to optimize the models
 * Try to make a graph of the MSEs vs model like we did in the hwk
+* Make sure you push your code and results to GitHub

 ### Lauren To-Do for Next Meeting:
 * Use the processed data that Kevin made